 Are you one of those dog parents who’s ‘child’ is motivated by food?
 Yep, yep, yep.

 Wake up, moan about not eating, out for walk, treat for being good, sleep, eat, sleep, moan about not eating, sleep, out for a walk, sleep, eat, beg for more food, sleep.
 Meg’s day in a nutshell.

 Rinse and repeat tomorrow.

-But I think she’s happy.
-She seems a happy dog.
-Especially when she gets home made treats like these Sweet Potato and Carrot Dog Biscuits.
-Just seven ingredients and around an hour and you can have enough doggie biscuits to keep your pup happy for weeks as these freeze really well.
+But I know she’s happy, after all, she certainly seems like a happy dog.
+Especially when she gets home made treats like these sweet potato dog biscuits.
+Just seven ingredients and around an hour and you can have enough doggie biscuits to keep your pup happy for weeks as these also freeze really well.
 Or you can spread the puppy love and share with your doggie friends.
 Meg disapproves of this.

-I’ve used wholemeal flour but if your pup has wheat allergies or gluten intolerance you could substitute with oat flour or even gluten free flour.
+I’ve used wholemeal flour in this dog biscuit recipe but if your pup has wheat allergies or gluten intolerance you could substitute with oat flour or even gluten free flour to make them grain free dog treats.
 Meg however will eat anything (and probably has at some point).

 You can also cut them into whatever shape you like.
 They won’t care if they’re heart shaped or poo shaped.
 The whimsical shapes are for us silly humans.